Why is AT assessment so important?

 - Gather relevant data about the student strengths and needs, tasks, barriers to performance, learning environments, and the student's current level of performance in his/her customary environments.
 Much of this comes from existing documents (IEP, 504 plan, educational evaluations), but also from interviews with teachers or family, classroom observations (if necessary), and working one-on-one with the student.

-- Generate potential solutions - Based on the information collected, identify tools, strategies, and supporting services which hold promise to improve performance, increase participation, and/or increase independence.
+- Generate potential solutions - Based on the information collected, identify tools, strategies, and supporting services which hold promise to improve performance, increase participation, and support independence.

 - Conduct AT trials - Develop and implement an AT trial plan, including timelines and criteria for determining success, and collect measurable data on the impact to student performance in the student's customary environments.
 This is often conducted over an extended period in collaboration with the school district staff and others.
 The goal is to validate the effectiveness of the chosen technologies so as to provide greater confidence about the decisions.